 Garlic adds an exquisite (well, or specific) taste to dishes and several substances essential for the human body.
-For example, allicin– an unstable sulfur compound that forms when a clove of garlic is chewed, crushed, or chopped.
-It is this substance that is responsible for that unique smell.
+For example, allicin- an unstable sulfur compound that forms when a clove of garlic is chewed, crushed, or chopped.
+This substance is what gives out that particular odor.
 Actually, such amber is a defense mechanism by which garlic tries to scare away living creatures that seek to chew it.
-But that’s a slightly different story.
+But that's a slightly different story.

 It also contains other sulfur compounds – diallyl disulfide and a decent amount of vitamins and trace elements.
 Four cloves (approx. 28 g) provide you